 The Victorian Women’s Health Atlas is a ground-breaking, interactive tool developed by Women’s Health Victoria to illustrate the relationship between gender and health.

 Developed and launched in 2015, the award-winning Atlas provides free access to health and wellbeing data from multiple sources on a single easy-to-use platform.
-The data is mapped by sex for every local government area (LGA) in Victoria and many of the datasets are not available elsewhere.
+The data is mapped by sex for every local government area (LGA) in Victoria.
+Many of the datasets are not available elsewhere.

 Atlas users can download maps and fact sheets to help interpret and communicate the data story about women’s health and gender equality.